NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Annotation process

 From each of these files, we randomly sampled $11$ sentences as representatives of a particular target word usage in a particular time period.
 Before sampling, the sentences were de-duplicated, and we discarded sentences containing the `\^{}` character (in most cases, it signalled heavy OCR errors).
 This means that for every target word, we had $22$ total usage examples ($11$ from the earlier and $11$ from the later time period).
 In the rare cases when there were less than $11$ occurrences of the target word\footnote{\norex{Idiot} and \norex{katten} in Subset 1; \norex{fane} and \norex{syden} in Subset 2.
 It has never been less than $7$ occurrences per a time period.}, all the existing occurrences were used.

 $11$ might seem to be a small sample: \newcite{schlechtweg-etal-2021-dwug} sampled 100 usages for each target word / historical corpus.
-However, one should keep in mind that not all possible usage pairs are getting annotated (see more on that below).
-In the end, \N{} contains $29,425$ annotator judgements, which is comparable to the existing datasets for English ($29,000$) and Swedish ($20,000$).
+We are aware of the limitations of our sample size, and that we cannot guarantee that all senses are covered.
+However, one should keep in mind that not all possible usage pairs are getting annotated anyway (see more on that below).
+In the end, \N{} contains $26,730$ annotator judgements, which is comparable to the existing datasets for English ($29,000$) and Swedish ($20,000$).

-The sampled sentences were fed to the DURel web service which was responsible for selecting usage pairs to present to the annotators.
+The sampled sentences were fed to the DURel web service which was responsible for randomly selecting usage pairs to present to the annotators.
 More details on that can be found in \cite{schlechtweg-etal-2021-dwug}.
 In short, the aim here was to spend as little annotation effort as possible to construct a well-connected diachronic word usage graph (DWUG), where nodes are usages (sentences) and edges between them are weighted with annotator's judgements.
 Thus, sentences where a target word is used in roughly the same sense ($4$ judgements), are naturally grouped into a `sense cluster'.
 See, for example, DWUG for the Norwegian word \norex{instilling} in figure~\ref{fig:instilling}.
 Node colours correspond to automatically inferred sense clusters, edge thickness corresponds to the median annotators' judgements.
 The blue cluster contains sentences where \norex{instilling} is used in the older sense of `recommendation', and they come from both 1980-1990 (earlier) and the 2012-2019 (later) time periods.
 However, the orange, green, and lilac clusters contain exclusively sentences from the later time period, with \norex{instilling} used in the senses of `setting' (as in `account settings') or `attitude'.
 Thus, this DWUG constitutes a case of a word gaining new senses diachronically.